tdstt22/Cellstack-AI/spec.md

   - `getWorksheetInfo()` - Get worksheet metadata
   - `detectErrors()` - Analyze and report formula errors

+  This will be a placeholder implementation until we build the full AI agent functionality with tool calls to interact with Excel enviornment.

 ## 3. Non-Functional Requirements

 ✅ **ACHIEVED**:

 - **Performance:** Bundle optimized to 3.4 MiB (62% reduction), loads under 2 seconds
 - **Responsiveness:** Fully responsive design for 350–450px task pane width
 - **Thread Safety:** Non-blocking async Office.js integration